MicrobialDarkMatter/GraphMB/README.md

 By default GraphMB saves a TSV file mapping each contig to a bin to the assembly directory, as well as the weights and output embeddings of the best model.
 The output directory can be changed with the `--outdir` argument.

-To prevent GraphMB from run clustering after each epoch, do not provide the markers param.
+To prevent GraphMB from run clustering after each epoch, do not provide the markers param or set the `--evalepochs` option to a higher number (default is 10)
 This will make it run faster but the results might not be optimal.

 ```bash